claceio/docs/content/blog/appserver.md

 ---
-title: "Missed Connections: Application Servers in the Containerized Landscape"
+title: "Missed Connections: AppServers in the Containerized Landscape"
-summary: "Application Servers can make deployments, but they have not kept up with the times"
+summary: "Application Servers can make deployments easier, but they have not kept up with the times."
 date: 2024-11-07
 ---